Arteen-M/Wordle-Solver-AI/README.md

 # Wordle-Solver-AI

-This is a program that trains itself to beat https://www.wordleunlimited.com/ as consistnetly as possible.
+This is a program that trains itself to beat https://www.wordleunlimited.com/ as consistently as possible.

 It uses a basic stratagy and chooses guesses base on several factors:
 1. The information provided by previous guesses